 Whichever adventure you choose, you'll be back in Gansbaai by late afternoon.
 Decompress in the Roundhouse's hot tub, and enjoy another South African sunset.

-Where to stay: At The Roundhouse again, of course!
+Where to stay in Gansbaai: At The Roundhouse again, of course!

 Many people incorrectly think that the Cape of Good Hope near Cape Town is the southernmost point of Africa.
 But this actually isn't true!
 The real southernmost point is at Cape Agulhas, about an hour and a half from Gansbaai.
 Visit the lighthouse here, as well as the point where the Indian and Pacific oceans meet.